Pope Francis meets privately with King Charles and Queen Camilla during his Vatican convalescence

 “It will generate thousands of jobs in our countries and speaks volumes about the trust we place in each other,” he said.

-During the Italian trip, King Charles and Queen Camilla also marked their 20th wedding anniversary, which will be further celebrated Wednesday evening at a state dinner hosted by President Sergio Mattarella at the Quirinale palace.
+During the Italian trip, King Charles and Queen Camilla also marked their 20th wedding anniversary, which was to include a state dinner later Wednesday hosted by President Sergio Mattarella at the Quirinale palace.

+The queen marked her anniversary by wearing her wedding dress, which had been modified by its designer Anne Valentine, with additional embroidery by King’s Foundation artisan Beth Somerville.
+The garment was originally worn for the civil ceremony, when Camilla paired the outfit with a hat made of natural straw, overlaid with ivory French lace designed by Philip Treacy.

+On her wedding day, Camilla later wore a separate chiffon dress embroidered pale blue and gold coat for the wedding blessing at St George’s Chapel, Windsor.

 Earlier on Wednesday, Charles met Italian Premier Giorgia Meloni at Rome's Villa Doria Pamphili, enjoying a walk in the 17th Century palace's gardens.